o3de/o3de.org/content/docs/userguide/animation/editor/creating-and-simulating-physx-ragdoll.md

 ---
-description: ' Create an animation graph and simulate your PhysX ragdoll in the &ALYlong;
+description: ' Create an animation graph and simulate your PhysX ragdoll in the Amazon Lumberyard Animation Editor . '
-  &animation-editor; . '
 title: Creating and Simulating a PhysX Ragdoll
 ---
 # Creating and Simulating a PhysX Ragdoll {#animation-editor-creating-and-simulating-physx-ragdoll}